Sir Horatio Mann, 2nd Baronet: Later life and legacy

-Mann was described by Samuel Egerton Brydges as a wild, fickle, rattling man, who made no impression.
-In 1811 it was said that his estate would have been the largest in Kent but by his extravagance he reduced his income to not more than £4,000 a year.
+Mann was described by Samuel Egerton Brydges as "a wild, fickle, rattling man, who made no impression".
+In 1811, it was said that his estate would have been the largest in Kent but, by his extravagance, he reduced his income to not more than £4,000 a year.
 He died on 2 April 1814.
-He had three daughters, but no son and the baronetcy became extinct.
+He had three daughters, but no son, and so the baronetcy became extinct.
 His property went to his nephew James Cornwallis.
-Cornwallis's father wrote soon after "My son has had a great deal of trouble in consequence of succeeding a person really ruined.
-The sums Sir Horace expended are beyond all belief, or rather squandered."
+Cornwallis's father wrote soon after: "My son has had a great deal of trouble in consequence of succeeding a person really ruined.
+The sums Sir Horace expended are beyond all belief, or rather squandered".

 Mann is variously called Sir Horatio and Sir Horace in the sources.
 Horace was used as a diminutive of Horatio so both names can be regarded as correct usage.
-He was always called Horace in Scores and Biographies, the main source for his cricketing activities.
+He was always called Sir Horace in Scores and Biographies, the main source for his cricketing activities.